shahjaidev/Img2Story/README.md

 Notably, our work differs from the show, attend and tell in the following ways:

-1) We use different encoders in order to train our model - resnet, squeezenet, mobilenet, shufflenet, wide_resenet.
-The results and the intuition behind using some of these models is described in the report
+1) We finetuned different encoders in order to train our model - Resnet, Wide ResNet, ResNeSt, DenseNet, Squeezenet, Mobilenet, Shufflenet.
+Our motivation for training Squeezenet, Mobilenet, Shufflenet: These models are highly compact, with a relatively low parameter space.
+We wanted to experiment and train such nets which would give us the ability to run most of our Img2Story model on device (on the edge) in exchange for slightly lower performance.
+The results (BLEU score) along with training hyperparameters are described in the report.

 2) We use glove word embedding for the words in the decoder